Sharon Carpenter: Acting career

-Carpenter had a co-starring role on episode 2 of FOX's prime-time hit show Empire ("Without A Country") which aired on 30 September 2015.
+Carpenter had a brief speaking role in the 2025 release of "Superman" from director, James Gunn.
+She also had a co-starring role on episode 2, season 2 of FOX's prime-time hit show Empire ("Without A Country") which aired on 30 September 2015.
 She played herself and the host of the fictional talk show Spilling The Tea with Sharon Carpenter.
-In her acting debut, Carpenter sat down with Jamal Lyon for a one-on-one interview on his personal and professional life.
+In her televised acting debut, Carpenter sat down with Jamal Lyon for a one-on-one interview on his personal and professional life.
 During their discussion, Jamal speaks publicly on his relationship with his boyfriend, Michael, for the first time.
 Later in the scene Cookie Lyon bursts in and interrupts the interview.
 Carpenter became a trending topic on Twitter during the airing of the episode.

 She was also featured in the pilot for a VH1 and BET project called "Wifey."
-Sharon was in the opening scene playing the role of a reporter.
-In addition, she was cast in a cameo role in the BBC One sitcom "Bumps."
+In addition, she was cast in a cameo role in the BBC One comedy "Bumps."